ProjectDrawdown/solutions/README.md

 In order to make this comparison easier, we have added the [VBA-Web](http://vba-tools.github.io/VBA-Web/) software to our spreadsheet.
 (We found the installation of VBA-Web easier to do on a Windows machine than on a Mac.)
 This allows us to post data to a web service implemented in Python.
-We wrote some specific VBA code to take data from specific tables, convert it to CSV, send it to the service, retrieve the results in CSV, and place the results in a rectangular range of cells on a special tab.
+We wrote some specific VBA code to take data from specific tables, send it to the service, retrieve the results in CSV, and place the results in a rectangular range of cells on a special tab.

 This allows a programmer to test that the numbers produced by the Python model match the Excel model.
-The particular tab is named "ExtModelCfg".

-## Configuration

-The ExtModelCfg tab allows a number of important parameters to be set by a user without having to modify VBA.
-The include flags that that allow you to test locally or remotely, a rudimentary debug level, and the URLs to reach a server hosting the Python web service.

-Additionally, the "ranges" for the input data and the range of the output data are specified here.

-## Code

-Because the VBA editor for a Mac does not appear to allow a module name to be changed, the webservice code is in a module named "Module 2".
-The code is straightfoward and was written by an inexpert VBA programmer; you may be able to offer improvements.
-This code can presumably be easily adopted to test the next, or additional, transfers of functionality to Python.
-The subroutines are completely parameterized and therefore reusable.

-## Use

 The code is invoked by a button with red lettering: TEST FUNCTIONAL UNIT to be found near cell H247 on the tab "Unit Adoption Calculations" of the spreadsheet.